 Ready for the best tacos al carbon in less than 20 minutes?
-These steak tacos are packed with all your favorite authentic flavors and the simple marinade recipe only needs a few minutes to sit while your grill heats up.
+You don’t need a food truck for this classic Mexican recipe so add these steak tacos to your menu!
+They are packed with all your favorite authentic flavors and the simple marinade recipe only needs a few minutes to sit while your grill heats up.
 And don’t worry, I’ve included my tips for cutting the flank steak so it is perfectly tender every time.
 So, heat up that gas or charcoal grill, and let’s get cooking!

 Steak tacos have always been my go-to order when we go out to dinner.
 Sometimes they are in the form of fajitas, sometimes as carne asada, but always steak.
 But as you are all well aware, the cost of going out to dinner is crazy expensive right now so I’ve been working to create my favorite restaurant dishes at home.
 I’ve recently mastered my favorite Thai Panang Curry and Hunan Beef since those take-out places went crazy expensive as well.